 - Gluten-free flour blend – Using the best gluten-free flour makes or breaks the quality of the bread.
 I tested the recipe with different flour blends to make sure it consistently turns out, but some performed handedly better than others.
 My preferred brand I use for all gluten-free baking recipes is Cup4Cup, which includes xanthan gum.

 - Instant (Rapid Rise) Yeast – I would suggest buying this is bulk and storing in your refrigerator.
+If you use active dry yeast it will have to be activated in the warm water first.

 - Eggs – Room temperature.
 Do do this quickly, I place the eggs in a bowl of hot water for 5 minutes before breaking and using.